Council Tax privacy notice

 - Elected Members, Members of Parliament and Advice Agencies when acting on your behalf

 We will only keep your information as long as we need to so we can give you the service you need, unless we have to keep it for legal reasons.
 In accordance with financial regulations governing the retention of accounting records, in normal circumstances the council will retain personal information for a period of six years from the end of the financial year in which settlement was made of any amount owing to the council.
-All calls are recorded, call recordings are kept for 400 days.

 You have the right to:

 - Ask to see the personal information we hold about you

 - Ask us to change information we hold about you if it is wrong